Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss: Fisher consistency

 \subsubsection{Fisher consistency of $\psi$}

 Instead of directly proving Fisher consistency, we will bound the true regret $V^*-V(f_1,f_2)$ in terms of the $\psi$-regret $V_\psi^*-V_\psi(f_1,f_2)$.
-The benefit of such bound is that the rate of convergence of the true regret will be readily given by that of the $\psi$-regret, which we actually minimize.
+The benefit of such a bound is that the rate of convergence of the true regret will be readily given by that of the $\psi$-regret, which we actually minimize.

 As mentioned earlier, the true regret and the $\psi$-regret parallel the excess risk $\mathcal R(f)-\R^*$ and the $\phi$-excess risk $\mathcal R_{\phi}(f)-\R_\phi^*$ in binary classification.
-The relationship between the latters have been well-studied.
+The relationship between the latter have been well-studied.
 For Fisher consistent $\phi$, \cite{bartlett2006} show that

 where $h_\phi$ is a convex function satisfying $h_\phi(0)=0$.
 In view of the fact that the univariate sigmoid loss leads to a linear $h_\phi$ \citep[][Example 4]{bartlett2006}, it is reasonable to expect that a similar inequality holds when $\psi(x,y)=\phi(x)\phi(y)$ with $\phi$ as in Condition~\ref{cond: sigmoid condition}, as confirmed in following theorem.